openhab/openhab-docs/configuration/items.md

 #### Icon sources

 Some user interfaces supports other icons than those provided by openHAB.
-Thus the most generic reference to an icon is composed of 3 segments separated by a colon:
+Thus, the most generic reference to an icon is composed of 3 segments separated by a colon:

 1. The first segment is the icon source, e.g. "oh"

-2. The second segment is the icon set from this source, e.g. "classic"
+1. The second segment is the icon set from this source, e.g. "classic"

-3. The third segment is the name of an icon in this set, e.g. "switch"
+1. The third segment is the name of an icon in this set, e.g. "switch"

 If the value contains only two segments, the first segment is assumed to be the icon source and the second the icon name.
 In this case, the icon set is to "classic" by default.